CNDDB Maps & Data

 Online Map and Query Applications

-- CNDDB subscription required.
-This robust map application provides access to the spatial detail of both the CNDDB data and Spotted Owl Observation data in the BIOS Data Viewer.
-Note that these are just two of the hundreds of data layers available in the BIOS Data Viewer; we have just pre-loaded these two data sets for your convenience.
-About the Spotted Owl Database
+CNDDB subscription required.
+This map application provides access to the spatial detail of both the CNDDB data and Spotted Owl Observation data in the BIOS 4 Data Viewer.
+Note that there are hundreds of data layers available in the BIOS 4 Data Viewer; we have just pre-loaded these data sets for your convenience.

 Data and RareFind 3

 desktop Windows-based application that allows for robust querying of statewide data on rare species and natural community locations.

 The functionality of RareFind 3 has been replicated in our online RareFind 5 application.
 We plan to discontinue support for RareFind 3 sometime in 2014.

 - [PDF] A document answering questions on the appropriate use and display of CNDDB data.